IT20228576/Hotel-Management-System-Mern-SER076/README.md

 # lab-assignment-IT20228576
 lab-assignment-IT20228576 created by GitHub Classroom

-## This Project is a Simple Shopping Cart Project using ReactJS and KoaJS which demonstrates the following
+## This Project is a Simple Shopping Cart Project using ReactJS and KoaJS.

 ### Sample Login Details